 Start: Place d'Armes

-➔ Sit down on a bench and breathe in the historic atmosphere!
+Sit down on a bench for a moment and soak up the historical atmosphere!

 Through the Rue du Trésor

-➔ This charming alley is an insider tip: Street artists and galleries showcase their works here.
-Perfect for a little art stroll.
+This charming alleyway is a hidden gem: street artists and galleries showcase their work here.
+Perfect for a leisurely art stroll.

 Continue along the Côte de la Montagne

-➔ One of the oldest paths in the city – formerly the main connecting route between the upper and lower town.
+One of the oldest roads in the city – formerly the main connecting route between the upper and lower town.

 Arrival: Place Royale

-➔ Visit the Notre-Dame-des-Victoires church or relax with a café in the square.
+Visit the Notre-Dame-des-Victoires church or relax at a café in the square.

 Route: approx. 500 meters – easy walk in 10-15 minutes (without stops).